root-mt/keycloak_ex/README.md

 ## Plugs

-As mentioned in the introduction the library has 2 different plugs which can be used in different scenarions.
+As mentioned in the introduction the library has 2 different plugs which can be used in different scenarios.

 ### Verify Authorization Bearer Access Token

 In the case when the access token is handled by a third party such as the front-end.
-Utilise the VerifyBearerToken, the plug would check the token and introspect the values of it and redirect if incorret.
+Utilize the VerifyBearerToken, the plug would check the token and introspect the values of it and redirect if incorrect.

     plug KeycloakEx.VerifyBearerToken, client: TestApp.KeycloakClient

 ### Manage token from the backend.

-In the case where the access token is managed by the backend in the plug session, utilise the VerifySessionToken.
+In the case where the access token is managed by the backend in the plug session, utilize the VerifySessionToken.

     plug KeycloakEx.VerifySessionToken, client: TestApp.KeycloakClient